They Met in Argentina

-They Met in Argentina is a 1941 American film directed by Leslie Goodwins and Jack Hively for RKO Pictures.
+They Met in Argentina is a 1941 American musical comedy film directed by Leslie Goodwins and Jack Hively for RKO Pictures.
 Hively had to come in and finish the picture after Goodwins was hospitalized for pneumonia.
 Maureen O'Hara plays an Argentinian who falls in love with a Texan (James Ellison), who is attempting to buy a racehorse from her father.
 It was one of a number of Hollywood films from the 1940s produced to reflect America's "Good Neighbor policy" towards Latin American countries.
 They Met in Argentina was not well received by audiences, critics, or the Argentine government.

 Plot

 Tim Kelly (James Ellison) is a Texan in the oil business who travels to Argentina to bid for some land.
 When his bid is unsuccessful, he teams up with colleague Duke Ferrell (Buddy Ebsen) to buy their employer a successful racehorse, Lucero, in the hope that this will compensate for the failed bid.
 Tim falls in love with Lolita O'Shea (Maureen O'Hara), the daughter of the racehorse's owner, Don Enrique (Robert Barrat).
 Don Enrique is against selling Lucero, but when he realises his daughter is in love with Tim, he offers him the racehorse on the condition that he immediately returns to the USA.
 When Lolita realises Tim has left, she pursues him on horseback.